Thai Lee

-Thai Lee (born 1958) is a Thai-born Korean American billionaire businesswoman, the co-owner, CEO and president of SHI International, reported by Forbes to be the largest woman-owned business in the US.
-In 2019, she was the 5th wealthiest Self-Made Woman in America, with the net worth of US$3 billion.
+Thai Lee (born 1958) is a Thai-born Korean-American billionaire businesswoman, the co-owner, CEO and president of SHI International, reported by Forbes to be the largest woman-owned business in the US.
+In May 2025, she was worth US$5.8 billion.

 Early years

 Thai Lee was born in 1958 in Bangkok, Thailand, and attended Amherst College in Amherst, Massachusetts, earning a double major BA in biology and economics, and in 1985, an MBA from Harvard Business School.
 She was the first Korean woman to graduate from the business school.